Offline processing improves privacy but may take longer on older devices.

 - Mark every sensitive region and review all pages before export.

-- Export a hardened copy, then test search and copy behavior.
+- Export a Safe Copy, then test search and copy behavior.

 - Share only the final export, not the working file.